Margaret Llewelyn Davies: Later life and legacy

-In 1944, historian G. D. H. Cole described Davies as "In terms of personal qualitites and disinterested idealism ... by far the greatest woman who has been actively identified with the British Co-Operative Movement" and identifying her appointment as general secretary as the precursor to becoming "a really powerful progressive force."
+In 1944, historian G. D. H. Cole described Davies as "In terms of personal qualities and disinterested idealism ... by far the greatest woman who has been actively identified with the British Co-Operative Movement" and identifying her appointment as general secretary as the precursor to becoming "a really powerful progressive force."
 Author Mavis Curtis wrote that Davies "set the agenda for the Guild for thirty-two years when she retired in 1921" and that her "forceful personality and firmly held beliefs remained a guiding force in the Guid for many, many years."
 Banks considered that "although undoubtedly a profound influence on the guild, Davies was not an autocrat.
 Her particular talent was to draw out working-class women to speak or write of their own experiences."
 The authors of Davies's entry in the Dictionary of labour biography (1972) say that Davies "was largely responsible for developing the Women's Guild ... as a pressure group of considerable influence for women's rights."
-In her book Matriarchs of the movement : female leadership and gender politics within the English cooperative movement (2000), historian Barbara Blaszak says that earlier sources had failed to examine Davies's performance of the role of general secretary critically.
-She compres Davies to a colonial missionary, commenting that Davies imposed her own beliefs, shaped by her class and background as an unmarried woman without children, on to working class women, and ignored anyone within the Guild that disagreed with her.
+In her book Matriarchs of the movement: female leadership and gender politics within the English cooperative movement (2000), historian Barbara Blaszak says that earlier sources had failed to examine Davies's performance of the role of general secretary critically.
+She compares Davies to a colonial missionary, commenting that Davies imposed her own beliefs, shaped by her class and background as an unmarried woman without children, on to working class women, and ignored anyone within the Guild that disagreed with her.
 Blaszak ascribes Davies's position within the Guild to a talent for administration and following up on the ideas of others rather than to Davies possessing qualities of true leadership.

 After retiring from the Guild, Davies continued to support the pacifist movement.
-She was a founder of the was International Women's Co-operative Guild, with Enfield and others, in 1921.
+She was a founder of the International Women's Co-operative Guild, with Enfield and others, in 1921.
 From 1924 to 1928, she was the chair of the Society for Cultural Relations with the USSR.

 Davies and Harris moved to Dorking, where Davies died on 28 May 1944.

 In a 2017 book review in The Times Literary Supplement, June Purvis wrote that Davies had been "largely forgotten ... it is good to be reminded that under her leadership the Women's Co-operative Guild campaigned not just for a living wage, equal divorce laws and improvements in welfare, but also for universal suffrage."
 In 2020, Margaret Llewelyn Davies: with women for a new world, a biography by Ruth Cohen, was published.
 There is a commemorative plaque to Davies in the churchyard of St Mary's Church, Kirkby Lonsdale.